zewenchenerick/developer-notes/basic/Git.md

 - **Annotated Tag**:
     - An annotated tag is a full Git object that includes metadata (such as the tagger’s name, email, date, and a message) and can be signed.
 It’s typically used for marking releases, offering more context than a lightweight tag.

+## Branching
+### What are branching?
+Git branching offers several key advantages:
+- **Isolation of Work**: Git branches allow you to work on features, bug fixes, or experiments in isolation without affecting the main codebase.
+- **Lightweight Pointers**: Branches are simply pointers to commits, making them inexpensive to create and switch between.
+- **Parallel Development**: Multiple branches enable different team members to work simultaneously without interfering with each other.
+- **Merging**: Once the work on a branch is complete, you can merge it back into the main branch, integrating your changes.
+- **Workflow Flexibility**: Branches support various workflows (like feature branching, GitFlow, etc.) that streamline development and code review processes.